pgadmin-org/pgadmin4/docs/en_US/change_user_password.rst

 * Ensure that your password is an adequate length; 6 characters should be the absolute minimum number of characters in the password.
+* The minimum password length is set by default to six characters.
+This value can be changed by setting the *PASSWORD_LENGTH_MIN* option to desired length in pgAdmin configuration; see :ref:`config_py` for more information.
 * Ensure that your password is not open to dictionary attacks.
 Use a mixture of upper and lower case letters and numerics, and avoid words or names.
 Consider using the first letter from each word in a phrase that you will remember